 Our office is here to assist international students and scholars with questions about studying, living and working at Towson University and the Baltimore metropolitan area.

-On July 14, the Student Exchange and Visitor Program rescinded its July 6 guidance and July 7 FAQ.
-Universities may continue to follow the SEVP guidance of March 9, 2020 and March 13, 2020.
+On July 14, the Student Exchange and Visitor Program rescinded its July 6 guidance (and July 7 FAQ); universities were instructed to continue to follow the SEVP guidance of March 9, 2020 and March 13, 2020.
+On August 7, 2020, SEVP's COVID FAQs were updated with guidance about the Fall 2020 semester, and SEVP have confirmed that this guidance applies to Spring 2021 as well.
 Continuing and transfer students who are in the US may take a full course of study in person, hybrid, or fully online and remain in the U.S. Continuing students who are outside the U.S. may take a full course of study online and maintain their F-1 status.
 The SEVIS immigration record of continuing students who are outside the US will be kept active as long as students remain enrolled full-time.
 New (initial and transfer) students who are currently outside the U.S. will need take at least one in-person/hybrid course to enter the U.S. and maintain status.

-Due to the ongoing pandemic and the resultant changes in Towson's methods of instruction, the ISSO needs to know the location and enrollment plans for all students for the Fall 2020 semester
+Due to the ongoing pandemic and the resultant changes in Towson's methods of instruction, the ISSO needs to know the location and enrollment plans for all students for the Spring 2021 semester

 Towson University is home to over 400 international students from over 80 countries and to 30 foreign faculty, exchange scholars, and visiting faculty each year.
 The International Student and Scholar Office (ISSO) provides documents, services, and programs essential to a culturally diverse academic environment that enhances international learning opportunities for students, faculty, and staff.